State-Dependent Lyapunov Analysis of Rank-1 Matrix Factorization: Proof of the boundary-inward propositions

 \textbf{Step 1: Reduce to $u_t v_t = 0$.} Fix $(a_t,b_t)$ and $N_t = u_t^2+v_t^2$.
 The quantity

 is minimized at fixed $N_t$ by placing all mass on one coordinate, i.e., by taking $u_t=0$ or $v_t=0$.
 It therefore suffices to prove the desired bound in the worst case $u_t v_t=0$.
-Without loss of generality assume $u_t=0$, so that $N_t=v_t^2$, $D_t^N=0$, and
+Without loss of generality, assume $u_t=0$, so that $N_t=v_t^2$, $D_t^N=0$.
+Then, the quantity to bound is